AnjuBudhwanBala/E-Commerce/README.md

 # E-Commerce
-This is a clothing e-commerce app which is built upon React Redux with reselect and saga libraries.It uses firebase to store data .For demo use the following link
+This is a clothing e-commerce app which is built upon React Redux with reselect and saga libraries.It uses firebase to store data and stripe as payment platform .For demo use the following link https://online-clothing.herokuapp.com/

+## Getting Started

+To get the frontend running locally:

+- Clone this repo

+- npm install to install all required dependencies

+-  then got inside client folder and then use "npm start" to start the local server (this project uses create-react-app)

+- Local web server will use port 3000.

+### Prerequisites
+- node.js
+- npm or yarn
+- an account on firebase to store data of an authenticated user
+- stripe account to get payment

+### Installing

+firebase installation used following link https://firebase.google.com/docs/web/setup. create an an account on stripe use https://stripe.com/

 ## Available Scripts